ShutdownRepo/The-Hacker-Tools/mimikatz/modules/token/elevate.md

 - The primary (process) token is still the same of the initial user.
 The `token::elevate` command will not change the primary token.
 - There is now a new impersonation (thread) token for the impersonated user.
 The impersonation level is `delegation`.
 It's therefore possible to use the token in a new thread and access local and remote resources.
 - It's not possible to start a new command (`misc::cmd`) as the impersonated user, because the impersonated token is an impersonation token and no process token.
+To impersonate a token in a new process, use `token::run`.
 - All mimikatz commands are now using the impersonation token for new threads.

 After impersonating the user (who is domain admin), it's e.g. possible to use `lsadump::dcsync`: